JpadillaCoding/Modal-UI-with-API/README.md

 ## Pagination

 This was the first time I used the pagination concept in one of my projects, but it was relatively simple once it was done for the first time.
-There are 7 variables added to make the pagination component happen.
+There are 6 variables added to make the pagination component happen.
 2 states were added- `currentPage` which is dependent on which page button is clicked and `postPerPage`, which is set to 20.
 Then we just need to know the length of the array of data we have and find the first and last item per page.
 Since we know each page will use 20 posts, 2 variables are used to find the first and last.
-With these variables, we can now declare what is contained on our current page
+With these variables, we can now declare what is contained in our current page
 ```
 currentPost = nasaInfo.collection.items.slice(firstPostIndex, lastPostIndex)
 <ItemsList nasaInfo={currentPost} />
 ```
-Now we can make the buttons to scroll per page
+Now we can make the page buttons
 ```
 let pages = []
-    for(let i = 1; i <= Math.ceil(totalPosts/postPerPage); i++){
+    for(let i = 1; i <= Math.ceil(totalPosts/postPerPage)   ; i++){
         pages.push(i)
     }
 pages.map((page, index) => {